How Much Does a Kitchen Remodel Cost?

 How to Save Money on Kitchen Remodel Cost

 As with any project, costs can add up more quickly than homeowners may have expected when they first searched “How much does a kitchen remodel cost?”
 Many of the opportunities to save on kitchen remodeling costs are in the selections made during planning—deciding on economy-, middle-, or luxury-grade materials; choosing lower- or higher-end appliances; and negotiating with contractors or suppliers.
-What follows are some other ways to economize and get the most out of the budget.

 - Keep the remodel simple.
 If feasible, maintain the footprint of the existing kitchen as much as possible.
 This will save on building costs as well as plumbing and electrical work.